Arctic policy of the United States: Arctic Research Consortium of the United States (ARCUS)

 The Arctic Research Consortium of the United States was formed in 1988 to identify and bring together the human and facilities resources of the Arctic research community in the United States.
-ARCUS makes foundation for important research, produces scientific reports with research community recommendations for arctic science priorities, and distributes information to the community.
-The purpose of ARCUS is to strengthen the foundations of Arctic research by providing leadership in advancing knowledge.
-It serves as a forum for planning studies of Arctic research, acting as a synthesizer of the scientific information relevant to geographical location and encouraging the public to attain more scientific education that will provide more opportunities of research in Arctic.
-ARCUS is a non-profit corporation consisting of institutions organized and operated for educational, professional, or scientific purposes.
-The ARCUS headquarters and staff are located in Fairbanks, Alaska.
+ARCUS created a foundation for important research, produces scientific reports with research community recommendations for arctic science priorities, and distributes information to the community.
+The purpose of ARCUS was to strengthen the foundations of Arctic research by providing leadership in advancing knowledge.
+It served as a forum for planning studies of Arctic research, acting as a synthesizer of the scientific information relevant to geographical location and encouraging the public to attain more scientific education that will provide more opportunities of research in Arctic.
+ARCUS was a non-profit corporation consisting of institutions organized and operated for educational, professional, or scientific purposes.
+The ARCUS headquarters and staff were located in Fairbanks, Alaska.
+It closed on September 30, 2025 following the loss of funding.